cylc/cylc-admin/docs/proposal-spawn-on-d.md

-(For the record, in case we ever reconsider automatic use of off-reflow outputs, graph traversal would be required to determine whether or not an unsatisfied prerequisite can be satisfied later within the reflow or not, and if not, to go the the database.
+(For the record, in case we ever reconsider automatic use of off-reflow outputs, graph traversal would be required to determine whether or not an unsatisfied prerequisite can be satisfied later within the reflow or not, and if not, to go the database.
 As Oliver noted: this could probably be worked out once at the start of the reflow; it could also help us show users graphically the consequences of their intended reflow).